 What's more, your taxable income includes the amounts paid on your behalf.

-Outside of Quebec, employer-paid premiums for health insurance benefits like prescription drug coverage, eye and dental care, and the like are not taxable.
+Outside of Quebec, employer-paid premiums for health insurance benefits like prescription drug coverage, eye and dental care, are not taxable.
 In Quebec, they are.
 You may also be able to claim some health insurance premiums you paid as a tax credit.

 Are group short- or long-term disability premiums taxable benefits?